rwxlucas/kukac-test/README.md

 * Find palindrome numbers
 * Find out the amount of notes received
 * Store vehicle data
-* Consume an CEP Api
+* Consume a CEP Api

 # How to use
 It's simple, just click in the challenge and enter the necessary input.